everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

         pin — numeric string of length 4, example: '5555'

-        index — numeric string of length > 0 and ≤ 10.
+        hdIndex — numeric string of length > 0 and ≤ 10.

         data — hex string of even length ≥ 2 and ≤ 356.